Adaptive Instance Distillation for Object Detection in Autonomous Driving: Methodology

 where $i$ indicates the $i$-th instance.
 The superscripts $\mathcal{S}$ and $\mathcal{T}$ imply that a corresponding loss term depends on the student and/or the teacher prediction. $\lambda$ is a weighting factor balancing the contribution between the task loss $\mathcal{L}_{task}$ and our instance adaptive distillation loss $\mathcal{L}_{AID}$.
 The latter is defined as follows:

 where

-is the teacher's object detection task loss, i.e., the distance between the ground truth and the prediction, on the $i$-th instance. $\alpha$ is a hyper-parameter that needs be tuned empirically (we set it to 0.1 in all our experiments).
+is the teacher's object detection task loss, i.e., the distance between the ground truth and the prediction, on the $i$-th instance. $\alpha$ is a hyper-parameter that needs to be tuned empirically (we set it to 0.1 in all our experiments).
 As we can see from Eq.~\ref{eq:negexp}, the adaptive weight of the instance $i$ has a negative exponential correlation with the teacher's prediction loss.
 The larger the teacher's error on a certain instance $i$ (i.e., $\mathcal{D}_i^\mathcal{T}$) is, the smaller weight or less attention the instance $i$ will receive from the student model during the knowledge distillation process.
 On the other hand, instances where the teacher predicts accurately (i.e., with smaller $\mathcal{D}_{i}^T$ values) deserve more of the student's attention in the knowledge transfer process.
 The instance weight degrades exponentially with the increase of the teacher's prediction error.
 The exponential function sets an appropriate range of the punishment.
 Take the extreme cases for example.
 An instance where the teacher's loss is extremely large will receive approximately zero attention while there will be no knowledge transfer degradation for instances where the teacher model makes `perfect' prediction (zero task loss).

-Putting all things together, the final loss for our instance-adaptive student learning will be:
+Putting all things together, we get the final loss for our instance-adaptive student learning:

 Feature Pyramid Networks (FPN) \cite{fpn} have been widely adopted by state-of-the-art object detectors.
 To improve knowledge transfer for objects of different scales, we apply our AID strategy to each output layer of the FPN.
 In this case, our AID adaptively weighs not only the instance-wise knowledge but also scale-wise feature knowledge during the knowledge distillation process.
-The student will reply more on the teacher for scales where the teacher feels more confident.
-For scales where the teacher performs bad, the student will reply on itself to learn instead of being misled by the teacher.
+The student will rely more on the teacher for scales where the teacher feels more confident\footnote{here, confident is loosely defined as knowledgeable}.
+For scales where the teacher performs badly, the student will rely on itself to learn instead of being misled by the teacher.
 Such scale-adaptive knowledge distillation contributes to better object detection on different scales.
 More details will follow in the experiment section.